 - Beginning January 1, 2019, no person shall apply Restricted Use Pesticides on or within 100 feet of a school property during normal school hours.
 This restriction does not apply to whole structure fumigation.

-- For those interested in obtaining a map or maps to help identify schools in their neighborhoods please submit a request to: HDOA.BZ@hawaii.gov Please include in your request the specific part of the islands for which you have an interest including, where possible, a physical address, tax map key, or other identifiable landmark.
+- For those interested in obtaining more detailed maps to help identify schools in their neighborhoods please submit a request to: [email protected].
+Please include in your request the specific part of the islands for which you have an interest including, where possible, a physical address, tax map key, or other identifiable landmark.

 Please be advised that the maps are being provided as a courtesy to aid applicators of Restricted Use Pesticides by providing general guidance in locating preschools, kindergarten, elementary, intermediate, middle, secondary, and high schools (“schools”) within the State.
 The Hawaii Department of Agriculture (“HDOA”) provides no warranties or representations of any kind, either express or implied, regarding the accuracy or completeness of the information provided.
 It is the RUP user’s sole responsibility to ensure that RUP application complies with all applicable Federal, State and local laws, including HRS section 149-A (2018).

 These maps provide general information on the location of public schools under the Hawaii Department of Education (DOE), and private schools registered with the Hawaii Department of Commerce and Consumer Affairs (DCCA).
 Users of this information are advised to seek verification of the information by other publicly available sources, and not to rely solely on the HDOA provided maps.